MetOffice/stylist/documentation/source/developer-information/design.rst

     :align: center
     :width: 100%

+The line based ``SourceText`` can come from either a file or a string buffer.
+This text can have preprocessors applied to it using the decorator pattern.

-Operation is orchestrated through the `Engine` class.
+Operation is orchestrated through the ``Engine`` class.
 It makes use of a factory class to create the correct source object from a file.

 .. uml:: uml/engine_class.puml
     :caption: UML class diagram showing various orchestration classes.
     :align: center
+    :width: 100%

 Sample operation is shown in the following sequence diagram:

 .. uml:: uml/sequence_diagram.puml
     :caption: UML sequence diagram showing example operation.
+    :align: center
+    :width: 100%